jakub-drapala/quiz/README.md

 ## Database

-All questions and answers are stored in quiz
+All questions and answers are stored in data.sql file.

+If app work, database is so available in url: http://localhost:8080/h2-console/